apostrophecms/apostrophe-documentation/tutorials/getting-started/creating-your-first-project.md

 apostrophe create test-project
 ```

+**Important: rather than `test-project`, use your own project's "short name" containing only letters, digits, hyphens and/or underscores.
+It will be used by default as a MongoDB database name and a basis for cookie names, etc.** We suggest the name of your github project, which will typically follow those same constraints.
+(Hyphens seem more popular than underscores for such purposes.)

 With the project created, you just need to jump in, install the dependencies, and start the server.

 ```bash